The Infamous Mobb Deep: Recording and production

 In May 2011, Havoc announced that they were recording their self-titled eighth studio album.
 He revealed that the album would contain production from himself, The Alchemist, Sid Roams, DJ Premier, MTK, Cardiak and the J.U.S.T.I.C.E.
 League, as well as other guest appearances from rappers such as, Lil' Kim, Rick Ross, Wiz Khalifa, Odd Future and Nas on the album.

-Around the May 2013 release of Havoc's third studio album, 13, Havoc announced that him and Prodigy had been in the studio for over a month working on their eighth studio album, which he stated was already "halfway done."
+Around the May 2013 release of Havoc's third studio album, 13, Havoc announced that he and Prodigy had been in the studio for over a month working on their eighth studio album, which he stated was already "halfway done."
 He also mentioned that he would be doing the entire production on the album.
 On August 6, 2013, Prodigy announced that they had finished nine songs for the album, and confirmed the album would be titled Mobb Deep.
 On November 4, 2013, Prodigy revealed that The Alchemist, and possibly Action Bronson and Earl Sweatshirt would be among the few guest appearances on the album.

 In a January 2014 interview with Vibe, record producer Boi-1da confirmed working significantly on the album saying, "It's new-age with that old Mobb twist to it.
 I was a big fan of Mobb Deep and Havoc's production, so I just reached out and me and him have been producing records together, sending stuff back and forth.
 I can say that I have some records on the new Mobb Deep album that me and Havoc did together.
 It's something I knocked off my bucket list."
 During an interview with XXL and Prodigy later that month, he stated that Havoc, The Alchemist, Illmind and Boi-1da would provide production on the album.
 He also elaborated on the unreleased material saying that it would contain never before heard skits and verses by Ghostface Killah, Raekwon, Nas, N.O.R.E. and Mobb Deep.
 Prodigy then confirmed in March 2014, that the album would feature rappers Bun B and Juicy J on a song called "Legendary".
 The track listing revealed guest appearances on the album from French Montana, The LOX, Bun B, Juicy J, Mack Wilds, Big Noyd, Busta Rhymes, and Snoop Dogg.